- Garbage Totes

 - If I’m changing sizes, when will I receive my new tote?

-Totes will be exchanged on a garbage collection day prior to May 2015.
+Totes will be exchanged on a garbage collection day in early July.

 - Are there any other changes to my garbage service?